 Utilities for an ADU can either be split by the tenant and homeowner or separated with the installation of additional utility meters.

 ADUs can also have huge benefits for families.
-Cranny initially built hers with her mother in mind, and such a residence is a great idea for aging parents or an in-home caregiving situation.
+Jones initially built hers with her mother in mind, and such a residence is a great idea for aging parents or an in-home caregiving situation.

 “I love the idea of bringing back ADUs so that families can take care of one another when you need it,” she says.

 Again, cost savings also come into play.
 Why pay someone for baby, house or pet sitting when your own family members can help you out?

 ADUs are also helpful for those downsizing, especially if you move into an ADU and rent out your main house.

 Regardless of which ADU you choose or where you put it, a permit is the first step to building one.
 Understanding local zoning codes, whether inside the City of Bellingham or elsewhere in Whatcom County, is critical.

 “It needs to be of a limited square footage compared to the size and square footage of the primary dwelling,” Jones says of building an ADU.
 “The city is really wanting in-fill, so they are really encouraging ADU permits right now.”

 The City of Bellingham passed an ADU ordinance in 2018 to allow ADUs in all single-family zones, and since then, permit applications have increased significantly.
 Both ADU and building permits must be submitted and approved before construction can begin, a process that can take several months.
 Permitting costs will depend upon various factors, including the size of the unit, whether it’s attached or not, and the number of bathrooms.